Magna Carta: 1215 exemplifications

+In 2009, UNESCO added these four surviving exemplars to the Memory of the World international register, recognising them as documentary heritage of global importance.

 Later exemplifications

 Other early versions of the charters survive today.
 Only one exemplification of the 1216 charter survives, held in Durham Cathedral.
 Four copies of the 1217 charter exist; three of these are held by the Bodleian Library in Oxford and one by Hereford Cathedral.
 Hereford's copy is occasionally displayed alongside the Mappa Mundi in the cathedral's chained library and has survived along with a small document called the Articuli super Cartas that was sent along with the charter, telling the sheriff of the county how to observe the conditions outlined in the document.
 One of the Bodleian's copies was displayed at San Francisco's California Palace of the Legion of Honor in 2011.

 Four exemplifications of the 1225 charter survive: the British Library holds one, which was preserved at Lacock Abbey until 1945; Durham Cathedral also holds a copy, with the Bodleian Library holding a third.
-The fourth copy of the 1225 exemplification was held by the museum of the Public Record Office and is now held by The National Archives.
+The fourth exemplification of 1225 was held by the museum of the Public Record Office, and is now held by The National Archives.
 The Society of Antiquaries also holds a draft of the 1215 charter (discovered in 2013 in a late-13th-century register from Peterborough Abbey), a copy of the 1225 third re-issue (within an early-14th-century collection of statutes) and a roll copy of the 1225 reissue.